 Camden is proud to have a full-time police force.
 Headed by Chief Matthew W. Spurlock, our Camden Police Officers work hard to keep our village safe, provide protection and assistance to Camden citizens and are an important part of and partner in our community.
 You can find the department's mission statement here.

-Currently, Camden has both full- and part-time officers and two K-9 "deputies" Dax and NyKyta.
+Currently, Camden has both full- and part-time officers and two K-9 "deputies" Enzo and NyKyta.
 In addition, one officer also serves as the school resource officer assigned to and providing service to the Camden Elementary School.

 - Firearms training (state required 1 training annual, our officers do 4!)